-The chocolates on which the letters and characters are printed, it has the air of a superior (and edible) scrabble board.
-I’m a seasoned Twitter user and rather like the idea of condensing a tweet’s 140 characters down to 36 – constructing a cogent message will focus the mind and chances are it will live on in the memory as sweeter than most tweets.
+The chocolates on which the letters and characters are printed are square in shape, which gives it an air of a superior (and edible) scrabble board.
+I’m a seasoned Twitter user and rather like the idea of condensing a tweet’s 140 characters down to 36.
+Constructing a cogent message will focus the mind and chances are it will live on in the memory as sweeter than most tweets.

-When I perused the accompanying leaflet, I was gutted to find I didn’t have a single salted butter caramel, even though there are 14 flavours and 56 characters, so every flavour is repeated several times; I needed an 8, K or Q. If you like word play, the description of each letter and character on the website is worth a read in itself.
+When I perused the accompanying leaflet, I was gutted to find I didn’t have a single salted butter caramel.
+It was obviously a near miss though as there are 14 flavours and 56 characters, so every flavour is repeated several times.
+Apparently, I needed an 8, K or Q. If you like word play, the description of each letter and character on the website is worth a read in itself.

 The box is sturdy, deep and of good size, measuring 10 by 38 cm.
-The material is some sort of soft leather substitute in brown with gold stitching and the box is closed by means of a magnetic catch.
-Once the chocolates have gone, it can be used for any number of purposes; CT thought a refill was the most appropriate.
+The material is some sort of soft leather substitute in brown with gold stitching and you close the box by means of a magnetic catch.
+Once the chocolates have gone, you can use it for any number of purposes.
+CT thought a refill was the most appropriate.
 Now, the box might be useful, but what about the taste of the chocolates?
 CT and I got stuck in.